Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Outline of the Proof

 \section{Outline of the Proof}

 Our proof of \cref{thm:main} goes via an intermediate problem.
 First, we will proof in \cref{sec:hard} that computing maximum acyclic subsets in the conflict graph of two triangulations with a given linear representation is \NP-hard.
+The proof reduces from a variant of \textsc{planar Max-2SAT}.

 \begin{restatable}{proposition}{achard} Given triangulations $T$ and $T'$ with a linear representation and corresponding conflict graph $H$, as well as an integer $k$, it is \NP-complete to decide whether $H$ has an acyclic subset of size at least $k$. \end{restatable}